pererikbergman/android-tiny/README.md

  [ ![Download](https://api.bintray.com/packages/pererikbergman/maven/tiny/images/download.svg) ](https://bintray.com/pererikbergman/maven/tiny/_latestVersion)

 # Tiny
 A tiny network lib build on top of OkHttp.
+This is mostly for my own use but feel free to use it and come with suggestions.
+It is far from a complete framework a lot of missing features that I will add as I need them.

 ## Project News
- * Version 0.1.2 released, added test code and minor fixes.
+ * Version 0.0.3.
- * Just released version 0.1.1.

 ## Features
  * Supported methids: GET, POST, PUT, PATCH, DELETE